-In the paper “Pretreatment Rostral Anterior Cingulate Cortex Activity in Relation to Symptom Improvement in Depression: A Randomized Clinical Trial,” currently available online and scheduled to appear in the June 2018 edition of JAMA Psychiatry, the investigative team details its work in identifying whether certain markers in the brain could allow clinicians to identify patients with a high or low likelihood of responding to certain treatments for depression.
+In the paper “Pretreatment Rostral Anterior Cingulate Cortex Activity in Relation to Symptom Improvement in Depression: A Randomized Clinical Trial,” available online and in the June 2018 edition of JAMA Psychiatry, the investigative team details its work in identifying whether certain markers in the brain could allow clinicians to identify patients with a high or low likelihood of responding to certain treatments for depression.

 The study was jointly first-authored by Diego A. Pizzagalli, PhD, and Christian A. Webb, PhD.
 “Our work shows that we could predict a patient’s response to an antidepressant by looking at the activation level of the rostral anterior cingulate cortex (ACC) region of the brain by using a non-invasive monitoring system to test brain activity called an electroencephalogram—also known as an EEG,” said Pizzagalli, director of the McLean Imaging Center as well as the hospital’s Center For Depression, Anxiety and Stress Research and the Laboratory for Translational and Affective Neuroscience.
 Webb, an assistant professor of psychiatry at Harvard Medical School and director of the Treatment and Etiology of Depression in Youth Laboratory at McLean, noted that this is the first study to “demonstrate the ‘incremental predictive validity’ of this neural marker, that is, the fact that activity in this brain region predicts the likelihood of treatment response above and beyond the contribution of a range of low-cost and easily administered clinical and demographic characteristics previously shown to predict treatment outcome.”